DanielFDA/sei-project-3/README.md

 This page was among the most worked pages on the site because it had to display multiple things and needed error handling and bug fixing for most of the features.
 This page had to show the item with its price and description, had to have the option to create a comment and the all the comments made on the item should be shown, with the option to delete the comment, the user would only be able to delete a comment if they are the user who created them and if they tried to delete a comment from another user the input would be ignored.
 Theres also a carrousel on this page that will show similar items based on the category of the item being shown.

-The home page jsx would look something like this
+The home page jsx would look something like this.

 ```js
 <>